 #10 – Ronin – Chronovator returns with Alchemist, a companion from Victorian England.
 Psilight calls a team meeting, and the time-travelling pair join him, along with Revivicator (the alternate personality of Rejuvenator), Wraith, Raijin, and novice hero Shadowfist.
 Liaison Braddock asks the team to participate in a civic parade, and the adventurers ride a float representing the Sentinels, with the L’ Engle flying above.
 Police contact Sampson alerts them of a potential murder happening that night, so the group switches to civilian guises and stakes out the Kabuki Hotel in Japantown.
 Armored villain Ronin enters, but is magnetically stopped by Wraith.
 Ten ninjas ambush from hiding places in the ceiling and from outside, but the vigilantes swiftly take them out.
 Ronin appears to be a reluctant hired assassin, but the ninjas all have a tattoo on their forearm identifying them as belonging to the Tatsu Tong.

 #11 – Femmes Fatale – Responding to a local bank robbery in the L’Engle, Chronovator, Rejuvenator, and Alchemist confront blue-skinned paranormal ColdSnap.
 After initial mistrust, all soon realize they are on the same side.
 The four enter the bank and incapacitate Amazon and her ocelot Kazai.
 Surrounding the powerful but exhausted Supersonic, they convince her to surrender.
-As they begin to call the authorities, the adventurers are besieged by Mukadé unit assassins Kamikaze, Black Tiger, Preying Mantis, and Phantom Strike; the ninja-like foes explain that the Tatsu Tong has ordered their deaths!
+As they begin to call the authorities, the adventurers are besieged by Mukadé unit assassins Kamikaze, Black Tiger, Preying Mantis, and Phantom Strike; the ninja-like foes explain that the Tatsu Tong have ordered their deaths!
 A furious skirmish ensues, and Supersonic makes a quick deal with Rejuvenator, agreeing to aid the vigilantes in exchange for her freedom.
 The battle is tough and long, and multiple heroes are knocked out, only to be revived again moments later.
 During both fights, Rejuvenator switches back and forth with his Revivicator identity numerous times.
 Eventually, as law enforcement draws close, Phantom Strike and Black Tiger flee.
 Unconscious Supersonic is found to be dead.
 The captured Mukadé agents have the dragon tattoo on their left forearm and a centipede one on the right.